Cat BMI Calculator

 Important Disclaimer

-This calculator provides BMI estimates based on general guidelines.
-Individual cats may have different healthy ranges based on their specific build, muscle mass, age, and health conditions.
+This BMI calculator provides estimates based on general guidelines and breed-specific adjustments.
+Individual cats may have different healthy weight ranges based on their specific build, muscle mass, age, and health conditions.
 The results should be used as general guidance only and not as a replacement for professional veterinary assessment.
 Always consult with your veterinarian to determine the ideal weight range and body condition for your specific cat.

 How To Use The BMI Calculator